Zenika/spring-workshop/Slides/05_spring_mvc.md

 ## Using Spring MVC for REST

-- By default, Spring MVC is auto configured to work for MVC flows, which means it's expected to redirect to a view rather than return direct data
+- By default, Spring MVC is auto configured to work for MVC flows, which means it's expected to redirect to a view (jsp, template...) rather than return final data
 - Use the *@ResponseBody* annotation to tell Spring that a controller or one of its methods handles the response data directly

 ```java